Volkswagen Tiguan: ANCAP

+Euro NCAP

 Latin NCAP

-In its most basic Latin American configuration with 6 airbags and ESC, it received 5 stars for adult occupants, 5 stars for infants and Advanced Award from Latin NCAP in 2019.
+In its most basic Latin American market configuration with 6 airbags and ESC, it received 5 stars for adult occupants, 5 stars for infants and Advanced Award from Latin NCAP in 2019.

 IIHS

 The 2022 Tiguan was tested by the IIHS and earned a Top Safety Pick+ award:

+Third generation (CT1; 2024)

+On 14 June 2023, Volkswagen unveiled a prototype of the third-generation Tiguan, which was officially launched in 2024.
+The production version was officially presented on 19 September 2023.